 Playgrounds Have Changed

 Today’s playgrounds feature a variety of installations that have propelled the idea of play well into the 21st century.
-The City Museum in St. Louis, Missouri, is an excellent example of an innovative playspace.
-The winding, wrapping metal cages lead children around the outside of a 10-story building filled with networks of caves, a “skateless” skate park and countless jungle gyms.
+The City Museum in St. Louis, Missouri, is an excellent example of an innovative play space.
+The winding, wrapping metal cages lead children around the outside of a 10-story building filled with networks of caves, a “skateless” skatepark and multiple jungle gyms.
 Children of all abilities can spend hours here and not get bored.

 Less extreme examples of innovative playground features include new installations like musical instruments, climbing nets and water play areas.
 The general design of playgrounds has also changed.
 The typical model in the 1990s was to include a main structure, tiered with several layers, with slides, monkey bars and other interactive events branching off.
 More modern designs lean toward circuit patterns with a linear structure.

-These designs, as well as the creative applications that have followed, are great for able-bodied children to seek thrills and play socially, but some are left out.
+These designs, and the creative applications that have followed, are great for able-bodied children to seek thrills and play socially, but some are left out.

 In 2010, the Americans with Disabilities Act (ADA) was revised to include several changes to the ground area beneath the structures.
 Ramps, travel routes without barriers and a more suitable surface material were also required if someone wanted their playground to be compliant.
 It also defined more types of play that should be represented.
 Even parks that complied with these would often not include those with disabilities.
 Around the world, definitions of accessibility can be even less clear.
 In 2013, the Leisure and Cultural Services Department of Hong Kong stated that 70% of their 659 playgrounds were inclusive, but the Hong Kong Committee for UNICEF found only 4.5% of them equipped with inclusive facilities.